 Classes in IASCA SQC and IQC are based on vehicle modifications and competitor status within the industry.
-The reason for basing classes on industry status (dealers, distributors, manufacturers) is because industry members typically have a better understanding of sound quality and would have an unfair advantage over those not affiliated with the industry.
+The reason for basing classes on industry status (dealers, distributors, manufacturers) is because industry members typically have a better understZanding of sound quality, along with easier access to advanced equipment or knowledge, and would have an unfair advantage over those not affiliated with the industry.